Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers/LED_driver/README.md

+#  Linux Kernel Driver for LED
+This Linux kernel module implements a platform driver and exposes a miscellaneous character device interface for controlling LED devices.

 # Features

-- Platform driver bound via Device Tree using the compatible string:
+- Platform driver bound via Device Tree using the compatible :
   `" compatible = "Comp,mygpio"; "`

 # Hardware Interface